sncimatec/rtm-domain-division/README.md

+# Pre-Requisites
+If you using os UBUNTU
+apt-get install libxt-dev xorg libx11-dev

+Before run your code, go to lib/cwp folder, and: sh install.sh

 # RTM Domain Division in a multi-GPU environment

 The folders of RTM codes has four subdirectories: library (lib), velocity models (build), include and source (src).